vanderlee/coverflow/README.md

 -	**change**

->	Triggered whenever the current cover index changes.
+	Triggered whenever the current cover index changes.
-	function(cover, index)
+	`function(event, cover, index)`

 -	**confirm**

->	Triggered when the user clicks on the current cover.
+	Triggered when the user clicks on the current cover.

-	function(cover, index)
+	Callback signature: `function(event, cover, index)`

+	`event.originalEvent.target` contains the DOM element that was clicked to trigger the confirm event.

 -	**select**

->	Triggered whenever a cover is selected.
+	Triggered whenever a cover is selected.
 This includes initially.
-	function(cover, index)
+	`function(event, cover, index)`

+-	**animateStep**

+	Triggered for every animation frame.
+Use this event to customize how the animation looks if the default options provide insufficient control.

+	Callback signature: `function(event, cover, offset, isVisible, isMiddle, sin, cos)`

+-	**animateComplete**

+	Triggered after the animation has stopped.
+A final `animateStep` will be triggered after animation as well, so you don't need to use the `animateComplete` event for normal animation frames.

+	Callback signature: `function(event, cover, offset, isVisible, isMiddle, sin, cos)`